Bears Can Paint

 One of the black bears had left an almost perfect, paint-imprinted butt mark on my mattress.
 After ripping off part of the plywood cabin wall, the two bears had sniffed out the single box left on the shelf beside the door.
 The box contained, among other things, a can of spray paint my father had meant to put away in the locked aluminium shed last fall.
 As my parents, brother, and I surveyed the damage my mother said she guessed one bear had bitten into the spray can and promptly covered the butt of the other animal with black paint.
 The sprayed animal must have backed up and leaned against my lower bunk bed, leaving a unique piece of backside art.

 This kind of springtime arrival camp damage was nothing new.
-I spent the first 17 summers of my life at an isolated fly-fishing tourist camp owned by my parents in Northern Quebec, 1600 kilometres from Montreal on the Kaniapiskau River.
+I spent the first 17 summers of my life at an isolated fly-fishing tourist camp owned by my parents in Northern Quebec, over 1o00 kilometres from Montreal on the Kaniapiskau River.
 There was no electricity, hot water, or flush toilets.
 We lived in cabins my parents had built, prepared meals using a propane fridge and stove, and used gas lanterns at night.
 Two or three times a month a bush plane would land on the lake bringing the all-important mailbag, a food order (given over the shortwave radio a week before by my mother), a new box of 12 books from the Montreal library, and a keen group of city fishermen.